aegiacometti/netor/README.md

   - Upload to PyPi and work in adapting de structure.
   - Reformat code to make it reusable and with less repeated code.
-  - Work on bash or python scripts to mirror common Ansible and SaltStack operations in order to make it easier to use and start learning about them Ansible and SaltStack.
+  - Work on bash or python scripts to mirror common Ansible and Salt operations in order to make it easier to use and start learning about them Ansible and Salt.

 # Limitations

   - Tested on Linux and macOS.
-Don't support Windows, since Ansible and SaltStack do not support them.
+Don't support Windows, since Ansible and Salt do not support them.
   - Only supports Python 3.
   - If you change you `netor_home_directory` you have to update the PATH environment variable in order to look for the scripts in the correct